Snowflake-Labs/sfquickstarts/site/sfguides/src/text_embedding_as_snowpark_python_udf/text_embedding_as_snowpark_python_udf.md

 - Python 3.8+ with [Jupyter Lab](https://jupyter.org/) installed.

 <!-- ------------------------ -->
-## Part 1: Loading A Text Embedding Model Into Snowflake
+## Part One: Loading A Text Embedding Model Into Snowflake

 ### Follow Along In Jupyter